victor-kowalski-m/hrs-poker/README.md

 # Poker Robot

 Final project for the course Humanoid Robotic Systems at TUM, finished in February 2022.
 Group idea: make the _NAO Robot_ play poker.
 A **short demo** is included below.
-You can also check [a long demo on the Youtube channel of the Institute fDiplom-Ingenieursor Cognitive Systems](https://www.youtube.com/watch?v=VXAq6-FZyvs).
+You can also check [a long demo on the Youtube channel of the Institute for Cognitive Systems](https://www.youtube.com/watch?v=VXAq6-FZyvs).

 Group members: Miriam Senne, Selin Kesler and Victor Kowalski.<br><br>